Meet the 10 African trailblazers on the TEDGlobal 2017 list

 Wale Oyéjidé (Nigeria | USA)

 Wale Oyejide, born and raised in Ibadan, Nigeria moved to the US as a teenager.
 He describes himself as an Afrobeat musician, an attorney and menswear designer.
 He founded his fashion line 'Ikiré Jones' to convey stories about immigrant populations to the western world, he says.
-"Too often, the issues of sub-Saharan Africa are spoken about, and spoken to, by outsiders who don't have accurate frames of reference from which to base their judgments." he says.
+"Too often, the issues of Sub-Saharan Africa are spoken about, and spoken to, by outsiders who don't have accurate frames of reference from which to base their judgments." he says.
 He says his designs marry West African aesthetics with artistic influences from different cultures across the globe.

 Adong Judith (Uganda)

 A director and playwright, Judith's outspokenness has led her to create work that provokes dialogue and social change on issues ranging from LGBTQ rights to war crimes.
 Her plays and films promote dialogue on social issues that affect underprivileged groups.
-She is also the artistic director of Silent Voices Uganda, a not-for- profit performing arts organization.
+She is also the artistic director of Silent Voices Uganda, a not-for-profit performing arts organization.

 Yasin Kakande (Uganda)

 For over a decade, Ugandan native Yasin Kakande lived and worked in the Middle East before being forced to leave.
 Kakande went undercover to write his autobiographical novel 'The Ambitious struggle' which uncovered the plight and human rights abuses of migrant workers in the UAE.
-For Kakande, being selected as a fellow amplifies his voice which "has largely been neglected by media and global players" and communicate these human rights violations to a global audience.
+For Kakande, being selected as a Fellow amplifies his voice which "has largely been neglected by media and global players" and communicate these human rights violations to a global audience.

-Katlego Kolanye-Kesupile (Botswana)
+Katlego Kolanyane-Kesupile (Botswana)

-Performance artist, Katlego Kolanye-Kesupile, who describes herself as an ARTivist is Botswana's first publicly open transgender.
-She founded Queer Shorts Showcase Festival, Botwana's first and only LGBT themed theater festival that bridges the gap between the realities of being LGBT and common misinformation.
-She describes making the 21 person list as a "very strong message" "our dreams - as Lupita said - are valid, and worth pursuing with all our might."
+Performance artist, Katlego Kolanyane-Kesupile, who describes herself as an ARTivist is Botswana's first publicly open transgender public figure.
+She founded Queer Shorts Showcase Festival, the country's first and only LGBT-themed theater festival aims to bridge the gap between the realities of indigenous LGBT lives and common misinformation.
+She describes making the 21 person list as a "very strong message to young queer Africans that our dreams - as Lupita said - are valid, and worth pursuing with all our might."

 Kasiva Mutua (Kenya)